UDOOboard/Neo-Docs/docs/04_Software_&_Operating_Systems/01_UDOObuntu.md

 UDOObuntu image is generated automatically from the build script [mkudoobuntu](https://github.com/UDOOboard/mkudoobuntu).
 This tool builds *recipes* for different boards and image types (eg. with GUI or headless).

 The first step is to *debootstrap* a base Ubuntu armhf system.
-Then some configuration files are patches and UDOO specific packages are installed from the UDOO repository.
+Then some configuration files are patched and UDOO specific packages are installed from the UDOO repository.